Ukraine girds for heavy attacks as it marks Independence Day - NewsBreak

 “I know this Independence Day is bittersweet for many Ukrainians as thousands have been killed or wounded, millions have been displaced from their homes, and so many others have fallen victim to Russian atrocities and attacks,” Biden said.
 “But six months of relentless attacks have only strengthened Ukrainians’ pride in themselves, in their country, and in their 31 years of independence.”

-Britain's Johnson urged Western allies to stand by Ukraine through the winter.
+Britain's Johnson urged Western allies to maintain their support of Ukraine through the winter.

 “This is not the time to put forward flimsy negotiating proposals,” he said.
 “You can’t negotiate with a bear when it’s eating your leg or with a street robber when he has you pinned to the floor.”